COLLEGE PREP ENGLISH I

 Algebra II is an extension of Algebra I designed to provide work in open sentences with one or more variables, polynomial expressions, order properties, axioms for the real and complex numbers, linear and quadratic equations, functions, progressions, and logarithms.

-Pre-Calculus is the normal sequential course after Trigonometry.
+Pre-Calculus is the normal sequential course after Algebra II.
 Topics include exponential and logarithmic functions, an extension of trig to polar coordinates, analytic geometry, systems of equations, and the introductory Calculus topics of the limit and the derivative.
 Students study many more applied concepts such as compound interest, growth and decay, number patterns, probability and linear programming.
 This course provides a foundation for the study of Calculus.

 This course includes topics from differential calculus such as finding the equation of the tangent of a curve, related rates, curve plotting and maxima and minima theory.
 During the term the students will prepare for the National Advanced Placement Test in Calculus.
 Most colleges offer credit to students receiving 3 of 5 possible points on this national exam.